netham45/screamrouter/docker/DOCKER_HUB_DESCRIPTION.md

 - `/app/cert`: SSL certificates (persistent, auto-generated on first run)

 ### Networking

-This container uses host networking mode for optimal audio streaming performance.
+On Linux and macOS, this container should use host networking mode for optimal audio streaming performance.
 This is required for proper functioning of multicast-based protocols like Scream.

+On Windows, Docker's host networking has limitations.
+The port mapping approach works for basic functionality, but multicast-based features (like automatic Scream source discovery) won't work.
+For best results on Windows, use Docker with WSL2 backend.

 ### SSL Certificates
 Self-signed SSL certificates are automatically generated on first run if not found in the mounted certificate volume.
 To use your own certificates, place them in the cert volume as `cert.pem` and `privkey.pem`.